How To Simplify Logarithms With Different Bases

 by = x

 b is the base of the logarithm, x is the argument (the number you're taking the logarithm of), and y is the exponent (the logarithm itself).
-For example, log2(8) = 3 because 23 = 8.
+As an example, log2(8) = 3 because 23 = 8.
 Here, 2 is the base, 8 is the argument, and 3 is the logarithm.
 Understanding this fundamental relationship is key to manipulating and simplifying logarithmic expressions.

 The change of base formula is the cornerstone for simplifying logarithms with different bases.
 It allows you to convert a logarithm from one base to another.
 The formula is: